nodejs/security-wg/tools/ossf_best_practices/gold_criteria.md

 > The project MUST have at least 50% of all proposed modifications reviewed before release by a person other than the author, to determine if it is a worthwhile modification and free of known issues which would argue against its inclusion

 **Met.
-Currently the repo is monitored against the OSSF Scorecard, where this is checked every 2 weeks in the Security Team regular meetings.
-See: https://github.com/nodejs/security-wg/blob/a51ed45fdcd8e2959781a86929f561521ac2e0e0/tools/ossf_scorecard/report.md**
+The process is documented: https://github.com/nodejs/node/blob/a51ed45fdcd8e2959781a86929f561521ac2e0e0/doc/contributing/pull-requests.md#reviewing-pull-requests and we use additional tools like the OSSF Scorecard to monitor it**

 Context:
 - [CII Best Practices: Quality](https://github.com/coreinfrastructure/best-practices-badge/blob/a51ed45fdcd8e2959781a86929f561521ac2e0e0/docs/other.md#upgrade-quality-1)